 Only refundable credits, such as the earned income tax credit or the additional child tax credit, would increase the amount of a tax refund if the tax liability already was eliminated.

-Taxpayers who are curious about what tax year 2018 will look for them can use H&R Block’s free tax calculator to estimate their tax refund and tax reform impact.
+Taxpayers who are curious about what tax year 2018 will look for them can use H&R Block’s free tax calculator to estimate their tax refund.

 Why didn’t my refund amount change when I entered information to get a specific deduction?